Summer Rain Vinegar Rinse Concentrate

-Our concentrated Summer Rain™ organic apple cider vinegar rinse is infused with certified organic herbs and organic essential oils which are great for the hair and scalp.
+Our concentrated Summer Rain™ organic Apple Cider Vinegar (ACV) rinse is infused with certified organic herbs and organic essential oils which are great for the hair and scalp.

 - clarifies as it conditions the hair and scalp